dpritchett/slides/stupid-chat-bot-tricks/README.md

 From [PyTennessee](https://www.pytennessee.org/) 2017

 ## notes for the bot lover
 Elvis has been a great experience for the Memtech community.
-The public source code, the mostly-automated deploys, and the build server mean that very junior developers get the bug and want to try their hand and enhancing our little robot.
+The public source code, the mostly-automated deploys, and the build server mean that very junior developers get the bug and want to try their hand at enhancing our little robot.
 Try one in your community or at your office today!
 We'd love to help.

 Many thanks to the veterans and newbies of Memtech.